 The best way to figure out who to vote for is to do your research.
 Sound boring or too difficult?
 Let us help!

 1. Get to know your candidates - take a look at candidates' websites, social media, and interviews.
+Read the local news!
 Look at voter guides for your area from your state's election website.
 Or use this fun tool from VoteSmart to see how any federal politician votes on issues which are relevant to you!

 2. Learn about things you actually care about - if there's an issue near and dear to your heart, try looking for information about that issue.
 Many non-profits and issue-specific organizations issue voting guides.
 You can also join on-campus clubs to learn more about current issues and candidates.